mishra-anubhav/Angular10/README.md

     * Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you've seen.

+* Angular loads as a collection of JavaScript modules.
+You can think of them as library modules.
+Each Angular library name begins with the @angular prefix.
+Install them with the node package manager npm and import parts of them with JavaScript import statements.

+* Angular libraries are NgModules, such as FormsModule, HttpClientModule, and RouterModule.
+Many third-party libraries are available as NgModules such as Material Design, Ionic, and AngularFire2